 Do the Digit Insurance

 The Indian Government levies income tax on taxpayers depending on their income level.
 It is applicable when the income of taxpayers exceeds the basic exemption limit.
-However, our Government has revised the new income tax regime from the financial year 2023-24 and has declared it the default tax regime from April 1, 2023.
+However, our Government has revised the new income tax regime from the financial year 2024-25 and has declared it the default tax regime since April 1, 2023.

 With the new income tax regime comes the confusion of which one to choose.
 The new regime is beneficial for some, and for some, the old one.
-Therefore, you must know everything about the old versus new income tax. (source - https://incometaxindia.gov.in/Tutorials/2%20Tax%20Rates.pdf)
+Therefore, you must know everything about the old regime vs new regime.

-What are the Tax Rates in Old Versus New Income Tax Regime?
+What are the Tax Rates in the New and Old Income Tax Regime?

 The Union Government introduced new income tax slabs in the 2020 budget.
-The amounts of payable tax in these slabs are lower than in the old tax slabs.
-Nevertheless, some deductions and exemptions are removed from this new tax regime.
-Let’s compare the tax rates in both regimes.
+The payable tax amounts in these slabs are lower than in the old tax slabs.

-Below is a table to elaborate on the new regime versus old regime of income tax for people below 60 and HUFs:
+Below is a table to elaborate on the old tax regime vs new tax regime for people below 60 and HUFs:

 ₹0 - ₹2,50,000 NIL NIL